pjaml/simMutualism/README.md

 The scripts assume that `sweep/` is located in the user's home directory.
 Change `BASEDIR=` in `tau_sweep.sh` and `tau_jobscript.sh` to run from a different location.
 All generated files will be stored in this directory.

 Running the `tau_sweep.sh` script will start the sweep.

+## Plotting outcomes of parameter sweep

+The `sweep_outcomes.m` file generates a heatmap plot for the parameter sweep, classifying the outcome of each simulation.
+It assumes the .mat files generated from the sweep are stored in `~/sweep/mat_files/`; change this if the files are stored elsewhere.
+It also requires the `det_outcome.m` file to run.